xang1234/at_sea/README.md

 k-means or DBScan.
 We can then obtain a 2 level hierarchical clustering based on ship itineraries and port locations.
 Thus, knowing which port a ship departed from, it is possible to get a list of ports it is likely to visit.
 Used alone, it only relies on the last port visited and would provide many possible ports.

+However it should be noted that ships can travel between graph clusters and not exclusively within it's cluster.

 #### Ship Movement Data